Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Introduction

 \subsection{Context}

 The limit order book is a financial trading mechanism that facilitates the buying and selling of securities by market participants.
 It keeps track of orders made by traders, which makes it possible to fulfill them in the future.
-For instance, a trader may place an order to buy a security at a certain level $\pi$.
-If the price of the security is larger than $\pi$ when the order is placed, then the order is kept in the book and will be fulfilled if the price of the security falls below $\pi$.
+For instance, a trader may place an order to buy a security at a certain level $p$.
+If the price of the security $\pi$ is larger than $p$ when the order is placed, then the order is kept in the book and will be fulfilled if the price of the security falls below $p$.

 Due to its growing importance in modern electronic financial markets, the limit order book has attracted a significant amount of attention in the applied probability literature recently.
-One may consult, for instance, the survey paper by Gould et al.~\cite{Gould:0} for a list of references.
-Several mathematical models of the limit order book have been proposed in recent years, ranging from stylized models such as Yudovina~\cite{Yudovina:0} to more complex models such as those proposed by Cont et al.~\cite{Cont10:0} and Gar\`eche et al.~\cite{Gareche13:0}.
+One may consult, for instance, the survey paper by~\cite{Gould13:0} for a list of references.
+Several mathematical models of the limit order book have been proposed in recent years, ranging from stylized models such as the Stigler-Luckock model (see~\cite{Kelly:0, Luckock03:0, Swart:0}) to more complex models such as those proposed by~\cite{Cont10:0} or~\cite{Gareche13:0}.
 Broadly speaking, these models may be categorized as being either discrete and closely adhering to the inherent quantized nature of the limit order book, or as being continuous in order to better capture the high frequency regime in which the order book typically evolves.